DenisSerbin/Digit-by-digit-square-root/README.md

  - 'LongNumber.h' - declaration of the class LongNumber that represents an integer as a vector of digits.
  - 'LongNumber.cpp' - implementation of the class LongNumber.
 - 'SquareRoot.cpp' - an implementation of the [algorithm](https://en.wikipedia.org/wiki/Methods_of_computing_square_roots#Digit-by-digit_calculation).
-- 'square_root.ipynb' - the prototype written in Python.
+- 'square_root.ipynb' - a Python prototype of the algorithm.